-- (A) The Claims Administrator will render a Benefit Determination and provide notice to the Claimant of such Benefit Determination (whether or not adverse) within a reasonable period of time appropriate to the medical circumstances, but not later than fifteen (15) days after receipt of the Pre-Service Claim by the Plan.
-This period may be extended one time by the Plan for up to fifteen (15) days, provided that the Claims Administrator both determines that such an extension is necessary due to matters beyond the control of the Plan and notifies the Claimant, prior to the expiration of the initial fifteen (15) day period, of the circumstances requiring the extension of time and the date by which the Plan expects to render a decision.
-If such an extension is necessary due to a failure of the Claimant to submit the information necessary to decide the Claim, the notice of extension will specifically describe the required information, and the Claimant will be afforded at least forty-five (45) days from the receipt of the notice within which to provide the specified information. - (B) In the event that the Claimant fails to follow the Plan's procedures for filing a Pre-Service Claim, the Claimant will be notified of such failure and of the proper procedures to be followed in filing such a claim.
+(A) The Claims Administrator will render a Benefit Determination and provide notice to the Claimant of such Benefit Determination (whether or not adverse) within a reasonable period of time appropriate to the medical circumstances, but not later than fifteen (15) days after receipt of the Pre-Service Claim by the Plan.
+This period may be extended one time by the Plan for up to fifteen (15) days, provided that the Claims Administrator both determines that such an extension is necessary due to matters beyond the control of the Plan and notifies the Claimant, prior to the expiration of the initial fifteen (15) day period, of the circumstances requiring the extension is necessary due to a failure of the Claimant to submit the information necessary to decide the Claim, the notice of extension will specifically describe the required information, and the Claimant will be afforded at least forty-five (45) days from the receipt of the notice within which to provide the specified information.

+(B) In the event that the Claimant fails to follow the Plan's procedures for filing a Pre-Service Claim, the Claimant will be notified of such failure and of the proper procedures to be followed in filing such a claim.
 The notification will be provided to the Claimant as soon as possible, but not later than five (5) days following the failure.
 Notification may be oral, unless written notification is requested by the Claimant.
 For the purposes of this Section 6.3(d)(i)(B), a failure to follow the Plan's procedures for filing will mean only such a failure that is (i) a communication by Claimant that is received by a person or organizational unit customarily responsible for handling benefit matters under the Plan; and (ii) a communication that names a specific Claimant, a specific medical condition or symptom, and a specific treatment, service, or product for which approval is requested.